VitaliRzheutski/Shopper/README.md

-# Junior Phase Final Project

 ## Getting started

-1. Fork and clone this repo.
 2. `npm install`.
 3. Read the rest of this `README.md` carefully - it contains the requirements for the project and the grading rubric that will be used to assess it.
 4. Create `final-project` and `final-project-test` databases.